aeuler/webPortfolio/README.md

+# Web Portfolio

-# Hello!
+Hello!
 Welcome to my web portfolio!

 This website was bult using HTML, CSS, and JavaScript while using the Bootstrap 4.6 version of the framework.